CHILDHOOD BEYOND THE BLUE

 Quickly in demand, Parrish decorated restaurant menus, magazine covers, ads for baking powder and bicycles.
 In all this early work, his inner mirth bubbles to the surface.

-A short, puckish man with piercing eyes – blue, of course -- and a wild shock of hair, Parrish was as charming in person as in print.
+A short, puckish man with a wild shock of hair and piercing eyes – blue, of course -- Parrish was as charming in person as in print.
 Quick with a quip, he was the delight of neighbors and children.
 Well into his 90s, he kept a twinkle in his spirit.
 Learning that his old letters were being sold, he noted, "I dare say they thought I was dead, and they may be right.
 I must look into that."
 The same impish humor abounds in his children’s books.

 The turn of the 20th century was the golden age of children's’ illustration.
-And the most golden were Pyle, N.C.
+And the most golden were (left to right above) Howard Pyle, N.C.
 Wyeth, and Maxfield Parrish.
-Cut from a child’s coat of wonder, Parrish’s medieval motifs enhanced Kenneth Grahame’s Dream Days
+Cut from a child’s coat of wonder, Parrish’s art enhanced Kenneth Grahame’s Dream Days

-His chimerical Humpty Dumpty enlivened Mother Goose in Prose by the author who later took us all to Oz, L. Frank Baum.
+His Humpty Dumpty enlivened Mother Goose in Prose by the author who later took us to Oz, L. Frank Baum.

 And in a hint of cliches to come, his euphoric “Dinkey Bird” sent a woman soaring on a swing before a castle in the clouds.